Nutrition

 This section may contain affiliate links

 I’ve been obsessed lately with making no-oil cookies that rely on nut butters and protein powder.
-This one uses protein peanut butter, peanut butter powder and cocoa powder!
+These Protein Peanut Butter Chocolate Cookies use protein peanut butter, peanut butter powder and cocoa powder!
 This recipe takes about 5 minutes to make and under 10 minutes to cook.
 They are a great little pre-workout snack, or really, anytime snack.
 I know these are protein cookies, but if I fed you one and didn’t tell you it was a protein cookie, I doubt you would guess!
 They’re just really buttery, chewy and delicious!

 Ingredients